Active-Animals/Website/docs/ontology/editing.md

 ##### Multi-sourcing
 Where more than one source is used to create a definition, give each as a sub-annotated dc:source.
 Also quote from each as a skos:scopeNote, but add the source in brackets to link it back, because sub-sub-annotating is not possible in WebProtégé.

+##### Expanding
+To expand the definition beyond its essential core, either use additional text following a full-stop (rather than a comma, colon, or semicolon), or offer a skos:scopeNote annotation.

 ##### Tautology
 Do not use the term label or its root within its own definition, unless in a clarifiying sentence after the first full-stop.
 An exception may occur where the label is apparently partly composed from its actual or potential ontological parents, parts, participants, or attributes (e.g. terrestrial-lateral-undulating).
 Another is where the label is one of a set of invariant and exclusive subdivisions (e.g. spawning may only involve eggs or sperm).
 In any case, remain open to adopting alternative terminology.